xyfir/accownt/README.md

 2. If your app utilizes the JWT cookie that Accownt sets then all you need to do is verify the token with each request via [jsonwebttoken](https://www.npmjs.com/package/jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback) or the equivalent in your preferred language.
 3. Once the JWT is verified and decoded, you can retrieve the `userId` and `email` properties from it to use however you need.
 Note that `userId` is a unix timestamp in milliseconds (13 digits!) that corresponds to when the user created their account.
 Also keep in mind that if your app is receiving a JWT, the user's email has already been verified.
 4. If the JWT is invalid or expired, redirect them back to the Accownt form or to unauthenticated parts of your app.
 5. Lastly, you'll need a route somewhere to catch redirections and tokens from Accownt after each successful login.
-You set this already in your config.
+You set this already in your

+There are also some optional steps you can take to improve the user experience:

-6. Optionally, you can also add a link somewhere that takes _authenticated_ users to Accownt so they can modify their account information, like their password or 2FA.
+1. You can also add a link somewhere that takes _authenticated_ users to Accownt so they can modify their account information, like their password or 2FA.
+2. You can allow users to delete their accounts by configuring the proper environment variables.

 # Example

-A working example can be found in [Ptorx](https://github.com/Xyfir/ptorx).
+A working example can be found in [Ptorx](https://github.com/xyfir/ptorx).

 # Contribute